 A master's degree in journalism requires 40 units and a master's degree in strategic public relations requires 40 units.
 To graduate, students may elect the thesis or comprehensive examination option.
 Students electing the thesis option are required to enroll in JOUR 594ab (2-2 units).
+A master's degree in specialized journalism requires 34 units.
+Specialized journalism students must complete the professional project thesis option and enroll in JOUR 594ab (2-2 units).

-Grammar, Punctuation and Spelling Examination (GPSE) Requirement Journalism and strategic public relations graduate students are required to take a diagnostic exam at the Journalism Graduate Student Orientation in August to prepare for the Grammar, Punctuation and Spelling Examination (GPSE).
-Journalism and strategic public relations students will take the GPSE in their first semester of enrollment during final examination week.
+Grammar, Punctuation and Spelling

+Examination (GPSE) Requirement

+Journalism and strategic public relations

+graduate students are required to take a

+diagnostic exam at the Journalism Graduate

+Student Orientation in August to prepare

+for the Grammar, Punctuation and Spelling

+Examination (GPSE).
+Journalism and strategic public relations students will take the

+GPSE in their first semester of enrollment

+during final examination week.